gramoli/synchrobench/README.md

    PLDI, p.155-165, 2009.
  - P. Felber, C. Fetzer, and T. Riegel.
 Dynamic performance tuning of word-based software transactional memory.
 In PPoPP, pages 237–246.
 ACM, 2008.
  - D. Dice, O. Shalev and N. Shavit.
 Transactional locking II.
 In DISC, 2006.
 You can download E-STM A [here](http://www.it.usyd.edu.au/~gramoli/tmp/doc/sw/estm-0.3.0.tgz).

-USE
+Use
 ---
 To use Microbench, take a look at the INSTALL file